synthetai/ComfyUI-JM-Gemini-API/README.md

 - **1080p resolution** is only supported with **8-second duration** for Veo 3.1 models
 - **First-last frame interpolation** requires **Veo 3.1 models** and **8-second duration only**

+## Watermark Remover Node Usage

+### Node: JM Gemini Watermark Remover

+This node removes the Gemini watermark that appears on generated images.

+#### Input:
+- **image**: The Gemini-generated image with watermark (IMAGE tensor)

+#### Output:
+- **image**: The same image with watermark removed (IMAGE tensor)

+#### Usage:

+1. Add "JM Gemini Watermark Remover" node to your workflow
+2. Connect the output from "JM Gemini Image Generator" (or any Load Image node with a Gemini image) to the image input
+3. Connect the output to Preview Image or Save Image node
+4. Run the workflow

+The node will:
+- Automatically detect the watermark size (48×48 or 96×96) based on image dimensions
+- Calculate the watermark position (bottom-right corner)
+- Remove the watermark using reverse alpha blending algorithm
+- Save the cleaned image to the ComfyUI output directory

+**How it works:**
+- Gemini adds watermarks to images larger than 512×512 pixels
+- Images larger than 1024×1024 use a 96×96 watermark
+- Smaller images use a 48×48 watermark
+- The node uses pre-calculated alpha maps from background captures to reverse the watermark blending

 ## Changelog

+### Version 1.2.0
+- Added JM Gemini Watermark Remover node
+- Automatically removes Gemini watermarks from generated images
+- Supports both 48×48 and 96×96 watermark sizes
+- Uses reverse alpha blending algorithm for clean removal

 ### Version 1.1.0
 - Added video generation support with JM Gemini Video Generator node